 What are the HM Lord-Lieutenant Awards?

-The awards they give are to volunteers and cadets in recognition of their outstanding service and are intended to supplement honours bestowed by Her Majesty The Queen in the New Year and Birthday Honours Lists.
+The awards they give are to volunteers and cadets in recognition of their outstanding service and are intended to supplement honours bestowed by His Majesty The King in the New Year and Birthday Honours Lists.
 The Lord-Lieutenants make these awards at four ceremonies hosted by the RFCA in each of Yorkshire and the Humber’s four counties – North Yorkshire, South Yorkshire, West Yorkshire and the East Riding of Yorkshire.

 Who is eligible for an award?

 Serving personnel from the reserve forces, cadet force adult volunteers and regular service personnel or civilians who are employed in direct support of the reserve and cadet forces. e.g. civil and crown servants.

 Young people from the cadet forces are also honoured by being appointed HM Lord-Lieutenant Cadets of their county, the highest honour a cadet can achieve.
 Cadets are in post for a year and support the Lord-Lieutenant at many ceremonial duties throughout the year such as Royal Visits and Remembrance Day.

 The commanding officer from an individual’s unit can put forward a nomination.
 Information about making a nomination, including criteria, eligibility and the process for submission is available in our resources section here.

 If you have any questions or require any further information about the awards, please contact Tammy Mitchell – firstname.lastname@example.org.